Christina Aguilera Announces Final Vegas Dates In Low-Cut Top, Hot Pants & Thigh-High Boots

 “Wow, you look so amazing,” a fourth admirer commented, adding the heart-eyes emoji.

 Aguilera’s residency is currently taking place at the Zappos Theater at Planet Hollywood’s Resort & Casino.
-As previously reported by The Inquisitr, the “Genie In a Bottle” chart-topper impressed fans during the opening night last year in May.
-Aguilera’s setlist consists of her signature singles — “Dirrty,” “Beautiful,” and “Candyman” — as well as fan favorites — “Bionic,” “Maria,” and “Your Body.”
+As previously reported by The Inquisitr, the “Genie in a Bottle” chart-topper impressed fans on opening night last May.
+Aguilera’s setlist consists of her signature singles “Dirrty,” “Beautiful,” and “Candyman,” as well as fan favorites “Bionic,” “Maria,” and “Your Body.”

-In an Instagram upload from five days ago, the “What a Girl Wants” entertainer shared a video clip of herself on stage where she was whipping her hair which showed fans that she is currently living her best life in sin city.
+In an Instagram upload from five days ago, the “What a Girl Wants” entertainer shared a video clip of herself on stage where she was whipping her hair around, showing fans that she is currently living her best life in Sin City.